HarveyDogs/client-localisation/README.md

 The default language bundle is `bundle.properties`, that means if we wanted to add a German translation we would have to create a new file called `bundle_de.properties`, French it would be `bundle_fr.properties`, Russian `bundle_ru.properties`, etc.

-If you are unsure what your language code is, please look at [Language Codes](https://developers.google.com/admin-sdk/directory/v1/languages)

 # How the file works